Equinor, Ørsted, Boskalis Join AquaVentus Offshore Wind-to-Hydrogen Project

 In the latest group, the initiative also welcomed the certification company DNV, the engineering specialist Offshore Wind Technologies (OWT), the seamless steel pipe manufacturer Vallourec, the German Research Center for Artificial Intelligence (DFKI), the consultancy company Buckstay, and the logistics service provider Karlsson.

-From January until mid-March, eight companies have joined the consortium, including the offshore wind developer EnBW and Linde – a hydrogen production, transport, storage and distribution company.
+From January until mid-March, eight companies have joined the membership network, including the offshore wind developer EnBW and Linde – a hydrogen production, transport, storage and distribution company.
 EDF’s hydrogen-oriented subsidiary Hynamics, Brunsbüttel Ports, and the maritime service provider EMS have also been part of the AquaVentus consortium since early this year.

 AquaVentus comprises numerous sub-projects along the value chain from the production of hydrogen in the North Sea to transport to customers on the mainland.
 The projects include the development of offshore wind farms with integrated hydrogen generation (AquaPrimus), a large-scale offshore hydrogen park (AquaSector), a central supply pipeline (AquaDuctus), port infrastructures (AquaPortus), a research platform (AquaCampus), and hydrogen-based maritime applications (AquaNavis).